Physical quantity

 A physical quantity (or simply quantity) (Note: "The concept 'quantity' may be generically divided into, e.g. 'physical quantity', 'chemical quantity', and 'biological quantity', or 'base quantity' and 'derived quantity'.") is a property of a material or system that can be quantified by measurement.
-A physical quantity can be expressed as a value, which is the algebraic multiplication of a numerical value and a unit of measurement.
+A physical quantity can be expressed as a value, which is a pair of a numerical value and a unit of measurement.
 For example, the physical quantity mass, symbol m, can be quantified as m=n kg, where n is the numerical value and kg is the unit symbol (for kilogram).
 Vector quantities have, besides numerical value and unit, direction or orientation in space.

 Principles

 Dimensions

 The notion of dimension of a physical quantity was introduced by Joseph Fourier in 1822.
 By convention, physical quantities are organized in a dimensional system built upon base quantities, each of which is regarded as having its own dimension.

 The dimension of a quantity Z is denoted dim Z or dim(Z).